Super Play Action Football

 Super Play Action Football is an American football video game developed by Nintendo for the Super NES.
 It is the follow-up to NES Play Action Football.

 Gameplay

 The goal of the game is to obtain the ball and reach the other end of the field to score a touchdown, while avoiding opponent players who can pile onto the character possessing the ball.

 If the opponent players do manage to pile onto the character holding the ball, the play stops and the team goes back to the previous line.
 A quirk in the gameplay allows the defensive player to get an easy sack if they dive with the nose tackle at the precise moment the ball is snapped.

-Mario, from the Super Mario Bros. series of video games, makes a cameo in this video game as the "heads" on the coin.
-The raccoon tail power-up from Super Mario Bros.
-3 is the "tails" side of the coin.

 Reception

-This video game received negative reviews from Total!!
+Before Super Play Action Football was released, writing for Popular Mechanics, James K. Willcox wrote that the game "should attract sports fans".
+The game received negative reviews from Total!!
 UK Magazine (with a 53% overall rating) and the Video Game Critic (with an F rating).